-The Faculty of Arts and Design has appointed three FAD Distinguished Fellows in 2021 to foster institutional partnerships in research and to develop sustainable connections with the research community in Australia.
-The Distinguished Fellows will spend time at UC mentoring, collaborating and engaging with our researchers and students during 2021.
+The Faculty of Arts and Design has appointed four FAD Distinguished Fellows in 2022 to foster institutional partnerships in research and to develop sustainable connections with the research community in Australia.
+The Distinguished Fellows will spend time at UC mentoring, collaborating and engaging with our researchers and students during 2022.

 Professor Barbara Bolt is a Professional Fellow at the Victorian College of the Arts, The University of Melbourne.
 She is a practising artist and art theorist with special interest in new materialist theory, ethics and artistic research.
 Her research addresses the dialogue between theory and practice and between digital and analogue painting seen through the lens of New Materialisms.
 Her publications include two monographs Art Beyond Representation (2004) and Heidegger Reframed (2011) and five co-edited books, The Meeting of Aesthetics and Ethics in the Academy: Challenges for Creative Practice Researchers in Higher Education (2019), Material Inventions: Applying Creative Arts Research (2014), Carnal Knowledge: Towards a "New Materialism" through the Arts (2013), Practice as Research: Approaches to Creative Arts Enquiry (2007) and Sensorium: Aesthetics, Art, Life (2007).
 She has successfully completed 29 graduate researchers engaged in Artist Research during her career.
 Her artwork can be found on Instagram @ Barbara bolt